-- 1. Oral Surgery: Extractions and other surgical procedures (including pre- and post-operative care). - 2.
-General Anesthesia or IV Sedation: When administered by a dentist for covered Oral Surgery or selected endodontic and periodontal surgical procedures. - 3.
-Endodontics: Treatment of diseases and injuries of the tooth pulp. - 4.
-Periodontics: Treatment of gums and bones supporting teeth.
-Periodontal cleaning in the presence of inflamed gums is considered a Basic Service. - 5.
-Palliative: Emergency treatment to relieve pain. - 6.
-Restorative: Amalgam and resin-based composite restorations (fillings) and prefabricated crowns for treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of decay). - 7.
-Specialist Consultations: Opinion or advice requested by a general dentist. - 8.
-Denture Repairs: Repair to partial or complete dentures, including rebase procedures and relining.
+- 1. Palliative: Emergency treatment to relieve pain. - 2.
+Restorative: Amalgam and resin-based composite restorations (fillings) and prefabricated crowns for treatment of carious lesions (visible destruction of hard tooth structure resulting from the process of decay). - 3.
+Specialist Consultations: Opinion or advice requested by a general dentist.